TikTok's DIY Leave-In Conditioner Beats My Expensive Products

 Judging by the thousands of likes, it's a hack that many of Matt's followers needed, particularly after the cold winter which, it seems, has left our hair positively parched.
 I'm certainly in that boat.
 I have a lot of hair, which becomes frizzy after washing and as soon as I step outside, regardless of the weather.
 I rely heavily on serums and oils, depending on how much hold and moisture I feel my hair needs (I wash it two to three times a week).
 Could Matt's homemade (ish) concoction replace them all and potentially save me some money in the long run?

-I'm currently using Hair Proud Super Hydrating Conditioner, £7.95, with moisturising argan and jojoba oil and hydrating hyaluronic acid.
-I love how it makes my hair smell (expensive, despite the affordable price tag) and feel (smooth, soft and manageable).
-I repurposed a bottle of face mist and made sure it was adequately clean before filling it halfway with water, squeezing in some conditioner and filling it up to the top with L'Oréal Elvive Hydra Hyaluronic Acid Serum, £12.99.
+I'm currently using Hair Proud Super Hydrating Conditioner (this is not available in Australia, but a good alternative is the Coco & Eve Super Hydrating Conditioner, $36.90).
+I repurposed a bottle of face mist and made sure it was adequately clean before filling it halfway with water, squeezing in some conditioner and filling it up to the top with L'Oréal Elvive Hyaluron Serum, $15.39.
 Then I gave it a vigorous shake to combine everything.

 Advertisement

 Applying it felt just like the professionally formulated leave-in conditioners I've tried in the past, as the texture was a lightweight milk.
-I pulled it through damp lengths and gave it a once-over with a wide-tooth comb to make sure it was distributed relatively evenly, then reached for my hairdryer (Hershesons The Great Hairdryer, £295, in case you were wondering).
+I pulled it through damp lengths and gave it a once-over with a wide-tooth comb to make sure it was distributed relatively evenly, then reached for my hairdryer.

 The top photo is my hair after washing and rough-dried with a hairdryer, without any hair product.
 It's knotty, frizzy and dry.
 The photo underneath is my hair after washing, rough-dried after having applied the DIY leave-in conditioner to damp hair.
 As you can see, there's a marked difference in terms of shine and smoothness but it also felt a lot better: soft but not so airy that I had to contend with frizz and flyaways.
 It gave me just the right amount of hold.
 I'd even say it performs just like some expensive leave-in conditioners I've used previously.
 In fact, I prefer it.